Chotětov: Administrative division

+Etymology

+The name is derived from the personal name Chotěta, meaning "Chotěta's (property)".

 Geography

 Chotětov is located about 12 km southwest of Mladá Boleslav and 32 km northeast of Prague.
 It lies in a flat landscape of the Jizera Table.
+The stream Košátecký potok briefly crosses the municipal territory in the west.

 History

 The first written mention of Chotětov is from 1057, when Duke Spytihněv II donated the village to the newly established Litoměřice Chapter.
 After the town of Bělá pod Bezdězem was founded in 1337, it became property of the town.
 From 1587 until the establishment of independent municipal administration in 1850, Chotětov was part of the Brandýs estate.
+Construction of the railway was finished in 1865, which started the development of the village.
+In 1908, Chotětov was promoted to a market town.

+Demographics

 Transport

-Chotětov is located on a railway line leading from Prague to Turnov.
+Chotětov is located on the railway line Prague–Turnov.

 Sights

 The main landmark of Chotětov is the Church of Saint Procopius.
 It was built in the late Gothic style in 1546.